aws-amplify/amplify-js/docs/media/tutorials/building-web-apps/index.md

 ## Add Cloud APIs

-The AWS Mobile CLI and Amplify library make it easy to create and call cloud APIs and their handler logic from your JavaScript code.
+The Amplify CLI and Amplify library make it easy to create and call cloud APIs and their handler logic from your JavaScript code.

 ### Set Up Your Backend